April to August

-- The violet was selected after a 1907 vote taken among Illinois schoolchildren for their favorite flower.
-They also elected the Native Oak as state tree at the same time.
+The violet was selected after a 1907 vote taken among Illinois schoolchildren for their favorite flower.

-The most recognizable and widespread of the native violets in Illinois is the dooryard violet, as it is easy to grow anywhere, in full sunlight or in shade.
-Most of the 400 to 500 species of wildflower violets found around the world prefer moist, shaded areas, often growing beneath hedges where they are protected.
+Violets grow in an abundance across Illinois, making them a clear choice for the state flower.
+The most recognizable and widespread of the native Violets in Illinois is the Dooryard Violet, as it is easy to grow anywhere, in full sunlight or in shade.
+Most of the 400 to 500 species of Wildflower Violets found around the world prefer moist, shaded areas, often growing beneath hedges where they are protected.

-Adding to the violet’s popularity is its long flowering season.
+The long flowering season add to the Violet’s popularity.
 Its flowers can be seen throughout Illinois almost all spring and summer long.
-It’s also hugely popular with many varieties of insects that thrive on the nutritious flowers and leaves of the Illinois state flower.
+It is also hugely popular with many varieties of insects that thrive on the nutritious flowers and leaves of the Illinois state flower.

 You can find Violets that are purple (like the violet color the flower is named for) and in many other shades such as light blue, yellow, white, cream and in two-tones varieties as well.
 In many parts of the country, Violets are called pansies.
 But in Illinois, of course, a Violet is a Violet.

 3 - 9